Today I am sharing how our home got involved in filming movies, tv shows, and commercials. I am also sharing how to rent your home for movies.

-The first question you need to ask yourself is “Do you really want to rent your house out for filming?”.
+The first question you need to ask yourself is “Do you really want to rent your home for filming?”.
 Sure, it’s glamorous.
 Allowing your house to be used for filming is a chance to meet production crews and famous actors, and get a unique behind-the-scenes view of movie-making magic.
-Plus it’s very lucrative.

 If you are the least bit nervous about one hundred strangers coming into your home, then you probably shouldn’t do it.
-Until you have filmed a few times, and seen with your own eyes that they can and will return your home back to the way it was before they showed up, it’s hard.
+Until you have filmed a few times, and have seen with your own eyes that they can and will return your home back to the way it was before they showed up, it’s hard.
 But once you know the drill and realize it will be fine, it is actually fun and exciting.

 The good news is filming companies do a great job putting your house back together.
 They take photos of every angle of your home and use those photos to put everything back in place.
 But things do happen.
 Items can get broken.
 Dents and scratches can appear.
 Over the last twenty years, we have rarely experienced any damage.
-In the few occasions where something has happened, the filming company has paid for all repairs.
+On the few occasions where something has happened, the filming company has paid for all repairs.

 Reach Out to Your Local Film Commission

-Once you are sure you want to rent your home for filming you need to track down your local Film Commission.
+Once you are sure you want to rent your home for movies you need to track down your local Film Commission.
 I did some research and found these resources and lists of all of the Filming Commissions in the United States.

 Contact your local film commission and ask if they have any lists of location scouts or location companies in your area.
 Location companies and scouts keep a database of homes available for filming.
-These location companies are contacted by film companies whenever a commercial, movie or tv show needs a location.
+These location companies are contacted by film companies whenever a commercial, movie, or tv show needs a location.
 Our home is listed with multiple location companies and scouts.

 When I first wanted to get into filming I contacted the California Film Commission.
 They sent me a list of location scouts and location companies in Southern California.
 I put together a flier (with color photos of our home) and mailed it to about 300 location contacts.
-This was the start to our filming multiple times a year for over twenty years.
+This was the start of our filming multiple times a year for over twenty years.

 Keep your eyes open.
 Someday you just might see my hundred-year-old home on your TV!